-Quality of Care:
+Quality of Care

-- The applicant describes the ability to provide quality care - The applicant provides QAP guidelines and indicates that its management is able to replicate and administer a quality SNF in Florida as it does with its other eight SNFs
+- The applicant describes the ability to provide quality care - The applicant provides QAP guidelines and indicates that its management is able to replicate and administer a quality SNF in Florida as it does with its other seven affiliated SNFs

-Financial Feasibility/Availability of Funds:
+Financial Feasibility/Availability of Funds

-- Funding for this project is not guaranteed and is dependent on obtaining the Trustmark bank loan and amounts from Briar Hill Management - The applicant meets the minimum nurse staffing requirement for year one but not for projected year two, pursuant to ss.
-408.23(3)(a)(1), Florida Statutes - This project appears to be financially feasible based on the projections provided by the applicant-although, profitability may be less than projected due to the insufficient number of nursing assistants and licensed nurses in year two - This project is not likely to have a material impact on priced-based competition to promote quality and cost-effectiveness
+- Funding for this project is not guaranteed and is dependent on obtaining the Trustmark bank loan and possibly amounts from Briar Hill Managements. - This project appears to be financially feasible based on the projections provided by the applicant.
+However, profitability may be less than projected due to the insufficient number of nursing assistants in year two. - Strictly from a review of the financial schedules, this project is not likely to have a material impact on price-based competition to promote quality and cost-effectiveness.

-Medicaid/Charity Care:
+Medicaid/Charity Care

-- The applicant does not propose to condition project approval to a percentage of Medicaid/Medicaid managed care or charity care days - Based on the applicant's total patient/resident day estimates in the applicant's Schedule 7, PLC's Medicaid and self-pay represent 23.11 percent and 20.11 percent, respectively, of year one (ending 2021) and 22.58 percent and 16.13 percent of year two (ending 2022), respectively, annual total patient days
+- The applicant does not propose to condition project approval to a percentage of Medicaid/Medicaid managed care or charity care days - Based on the applicant's total patient/resident day estimates in the applicant's Schedule 7, PLC's Medicaid and self-pay represent 22.00 percent and 20.62 percent, respectively, of year one and 21.10 percent and 17.43 percent of year two, respectively, annual total patient days